Uploaded: 07/18/2017 | View Spanish Version

 Receive Restrictions: You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or healthcare operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.
 Any request for a restriction must be sent in writing to the Facility Privacy Official.
 We are required to agree to your request only if 1) except as otherwise required by law, the disclosure is to your health plan and the purpose is related to payment or healthcare operations (and not treatment purposes), and 2) your information pertains solely to healthcare services for which you have paid in full.
 For other requests, we are not required to agree.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

 Health Information Exchange (HIE): With regard to the Patient Portal HIE only, if you do not wish to allow independent doctors, nurses, and other clinicians involved in your care to electronically share your health information through the HIE, you may do the following: do not sign in to the IRMC Patient Portal; if you have already signed in and wish to “opt out,” please notify us in writing of your opt out preference.
-You may send your opt out written request via mail to Privacy Official, Indian River Medical Center, 1000 36th Street, Vero Beach FL 32960, or fax your written request to (772) 562-5628 Attention Privacy Official.
+You may send your opt out written request via mail to Privacy Official, Cleveland Clinic Indian River Hospital, 1000 36th Street, Vero Beach FL 32960, or fax your written request to (772) 562-5628 Attention Privacy Official.
 Opting out of the HIE will not impact how your information is accessed and released in accordance with this Notice and the law.

 Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you may ask that we contact you at work instead of your home.
 The facility will grant reasonable requests for confidential communications at alternative locations and/or via alternative means only if the request is submitted in writing and the written request includes a mailing address where the individual will receive bills for services rendered by the facility and related correspondence regarding payment for services.
 Please realize, we reserve the right to contact you by other means and at other locations if you fail to respond to any communication from us that requires a response.
 We will notify you in accordance with your original request prior to attempting to contact you by other means or at another location.